cardboard0357/Alakazam/README.md

-Alakazam is "magic" datapack that add magical things such as spell books and a couple new blocks and items
+Alakazam is magic datapack that add magical things such as spell books and a couple new blocks and items

 i hope you enjoy :)